 The protest was dismissed.
 Scottish Sport agreed with the SFA ruling but felt that the evidence should have been heard in point 2, if only to clear the Third Lanark players.
 Partick Thistle were to appeal against the dismissal.
 In particular they felt that the actions of Lapsley, as a current Third Lanark player, acting against the interests of his own club, and other Scottish clubs, to be despicable.

 A fortnight later the appeal was heard and dismissed because nothing new had been brought forward.
 Partick Thistle pointed out that their original evidence had not yet been heard, and also asked that Thirds old trainer be cross-examined, and that Thirds books should be examined.

 A degree of suspicion was being pointed at the SFA, as they continued to refuse to investigate the points, if only to clear the Thirds players and club.
 The SFA were displeased that a club should re-appeal a dismissed protest.
 Thistle produced a letter proving that Lapsley received £5 from Aston Villa to induce Bell of Dumbarton to sign for Aston Villa.
 This evidence, however, was felt not to be relevant to the current dispute.
-It did, however, “show Lapsley’s character and lack of morals” felt Scottish Sport.
+It did, however, show that Lapsley had been involved in this activity before and “showed Lapsley’s character and lack of morals” felt Scottish Sport.
 Thistle had become unpopular due to the constant appealing to the SFA, and decided to drop to protest.